Updated on January 6, 2021 by Lyric Fergusson

 It’s good to know these probiotics don’t have any artificial flavors or sweeteners.
 Though it seems small, a bottle of these probiotics contains 21 doses.
 Like other probiotics, you should try to keep the bottle below 77 degrees F.

 Keep in mind: Don’t get it on your clothes, this product stains.

 Good for: Mommas looking for a 2 strand probiotic to ease symptoms of colic.

 Why it’s great: Soothing and supporting our babies’ overall health is a goal all of us mommas have, and this infant probiotic delivers.
 This proprietary blend is intended for babies 0-12 months.
-Each bottle contains 84 servings of organic probiotic (which is comprised of 4 live strains).
+Each bottle contains 84 servings of organic probiotic (that is composed of 4 live strains), which is more than most of the other options.
 Another added bonus, unlike some probiotics, this blend doesn’t require refrigeration.

 Mary Ruth’s formula is made from 100% raw, plant-based, vegan ingredients (no fillers).
 This ensures that they are shelf-stable and as potent as possible.
 Not to mention, they are food allergy safe because they contain no gluten, wheat, corn, soy, nuts, dairy, sugar, or nightshades.

 Keep in mind: This probiotic isn’t flavored, so some babies have an aversion to the taste (although it is subtle if you were only used to drinking milk all day I can see where they are coming from).